DylanDrechsel/code-every-day/log.md

 **O'reilly Learning Online (o_reilly/data_structures/queues)**:

 **intro-to-queues**: In the intro lesson to queues I learned what a queue was and the time complexities of insertion and deletion.
+Queue has no middle access

+**inplementing-a-queue**: Learned how to code a queue using a linked list.
+The method of a queue seem to be quite limiting.

 ---